Everything you need to know about Apple's new iOS 15 | Venture

 Safari’s new design on iOS 15

-For those who use Safari on their phones and iPads, it will have a new design that makes controls easier to reach with one hand, and puts the content in the centre.
-As well, there will be a new tab bar that is compact, and stays at the bottom of the screen so you can swipe easily between tabs.
+For those who use Safari on their phones and iPads, it will have a new design that makes controls easier to reach with one hand and puts the content in the center.
+As well, there will be a new tab bar that is compact and stays at the bottom of the screen so you can swipe easily between tabs.

 Added new features, such as the customizable start page and web extensions on iOS, make Safari even more personal and powerful.